-If you’re experimenting with old recipes or trying to make a new recipe pop, try these pro seasoning techniques tested and proven by other chefs.
+If you’re experimenting with old recipes or trying to spice up a new recipe, try these pro seasoning techniques tested and proven by other chefs.

 - Up the Acidity: Up the Acidity: use citric acid, vinegar, or fresh citrus juice to create balance in a dish.